 - If the buyer and seller can agree an allocation, both must follow the allocation in their tax returns.

-- If the buyer and seller do not agree an allocation, the seller may determine the allocation, and must notify both the buyer and the IRD of the allocations within two months of the change in ownership of the assets.
+- If the buyer and seller do not agree an allocation, the seller may determine the allocation, and must notify both the buyer and the IRD of the allocations within three months of the change in ownership of the assets.

 - If the seller fails to notify the buyer and IRD of the allocation within the two month time frame, the buyer may determine the allocation and must notify the seller and the IRD.

 If Inland Revenue considers the allocation does not reflect market value or is otherwise inappropriate, they may challenge the allocation.

 Note that it was originally intended for the new rules would come into effect on 1 April 2021, but they now apply to agreements signed on or after 1 July 2021.